-It’s wrong to test four-year-olds as soon as they start school and it’s unjust to measure schools in this way.
+It is completely unacceptable to test four-year-olds (all of whom are at different levels of development, anyway) as soon as they start school.
+It’s also wrong to measure schools this way.

 An open letter to the Department for Education signed by over 700 education experts and academics described the reception baseline assessment as “both pointless and damaging”.

 The British Educational Research Association has called the government’s plans “flawed, unjustified and totally unfit for purpose”.

 96% of headteachers and other primary school leaders believe that the first few weeks of school should not be spent preparing for tests.

 More than four out of five heads believe the assessments will not be fair on children with a summer birthday, those with special educational needs and those without English as a first language.